Why Do Cats Pull Out Their Fur?

 Please note: I am not a veterinarian.
 Nothing in this post constitutes medical advice.
 Always see a veterinarian before attempting to diagnose any medical condition.

-Thriving Cat makes use of affiliate relationships with merchants such as Amazon Associates for monetization.
+Thriving Cat makes use of affiliate relationships with merchants such as Jackson Galaxy for monetization.
 This means when you click on links to various merchants on this site and make a purchase, this can result in a small commission that is credited to this site.
 This does not affect purchase price and you will not pay a penny more.